nerdlab53/html-llama/README.md

 - Model chosen for fine-tuning : [NousResearch/Llama-2-7b-chat-hf](https://huggingface.co/NousResearch/Llama-2-7b-chat-hf)
 - Trained on retr0sushi04/html_pre_processed can be found on HuggingFace : [dataset](https://huggingface.co/datasets/retr0sushi04/html_pre_processed) which is a preprocessed version of [raw dataset](https://huggingface.co/datasets/jawerty/html_dataset).

+## Contents
+- The individual Python scripts in this repo contains chunks of code individually as well as a notebook for easy implementation of fine tuning and inference.
+- The dataset and the preprocessed dataset are also available.

 ## Requirements
 - Requirements are listed in requirements.txt and are as follows :